zowe/zowe-cli/docs/Early Access - Using Global Profile Configuration.md

    The CLI provides a series of prompts.

-2. Respond to the prompts to enter a username, and password for a mainframe service such as z/OSMF.
+2. Respond to the prompts to enter a username and password for a mainframe service such as z/OSMF.
 The `--global` option ensures that your credentials are stored securely on your computer by default.

    After you respond to the prompts, the following file is added to your local `.zowe` directory: